Piano Quintet No. 2 (Fauré): Structure

-1. Allegro moderato
+I. Allegro moderato

 As in the first quintet, the opening is characterised by piano arpeggios, but now in the bass register: as the Fauré scholar Roger Nichols puts it, "no longer ethereal, but earthy and urgent".
 Over the arpeggios the strings enter one by one, as in the first quintet, led here by the viola with the principal theme of the first movement.
 The first violin then introduces a more rhythmically marked figure.
 The two themes are interwoven, with shifts of key.
 The development section is not severely polyphonic like its predecessor in the first quintet, but calm and flowing.
 The opening theme makes an emphatic reappearance in its original key, and is further developed, with a passage in octaves for the first violin.
 After a last appearance of the second theme the movement ends with a coda in C major.

-2. Allegro vivo
+II.
+Allegro vivo

 The Allegro vivo second movement is a scherzo, the first of the four movements to be written.
 It opens with rapid scale figuration in the piano, later joined by the strings.
 A more lyrical theme in an arching shape follows for the strings, and the movement concludes with the two themes combined.
 Nichols comments that this movement is one of Faure's "most astonishing inventions, pushing tonality as far as he would ever take it and (as any pianist will testify) subverting habitual finger patterns".

-3. Andante moderato
+III.
+Andante moderato

 The analyst Michael Struck-Schloen describes the slow movement as "a grand two-part song with a coda [which] builds a bridge between Beethoven's late string quartets and Wagner's Tristan in its string introduction".
 After the expressive first theme, the piano enters and introduces a second theme, with the strings accompanied by off-beat piano chords.
 The strings return to the first theme in the development section and the second theme returns.
 The movement concludes in its original G major, after what Nichols calls "playful … intimations of a final cadence some twenty-five bars before it finally arrives".

-4. Allegro molto
+IV.
+Allegro molto

 As in the first movement, the viola introduces the first theme, an arching melody against syncopated octaves on the piano that has something in common with the opening theme of the first movement.
 A second theme is given to piano and viola, and after the return of the first theme, a third emerges.
 The three elements interplay, rondo-style, and then combine before a C major coda.